 DISCOVER AND EXPLORE LONG ISLAND

 Anchored in the Atlantic Ocean just southeast of New York City is the East Coast gem of Long Island.
-Though perhaps best known for its vineyards and vast array of lavish summer homes, Long Island is not only a haven for the celebrated rich and famous.
+Though perhaps best known for its vineyards and vast array of lavish summer vacation rental homes, Long Island is not only a haven for the celebrated rich and famous.
 With its wealth of white-sand beaches, sky-high surf and Eastern coastal charm, both shores of Long Island attract flocks of regulars and tourists alike, particularly in the warmer months.
-Set apart by its distinct blue, green and white color palate, Long Island is a summer destination with a long nautical history, perfect for the seafaring soul.
+Set apart by its distinct blue, green and white color palate, Long Island is a summer vacation destination with a long nautical history, perfect for the seafaring soul.

 Long Island Areas: